bilfri/divestdtu/content/_index.md

 +++

 To the students, staff and the rest of the world DTU pretends to fight the climate crisis.
 But at same time the university accepts orders from the fossil fuel industry.
 We want an end to the destruction of nature and communities world wide, and a university we can be proud of.
-These projects must stop now.
+DTU must stop taking money from Big Oil.

 {{ button(text="☞ Join the campaign ☜", link="https://signal.group/#CjQKIOrn13DtX0M51TOqd5aqboBWgaCOuuKowV0Uut4wjagnEhABz0XqVkaxjKiOO8n5smuC")}}